zvanderbosch/phot2lc/docs/source/introduction.rst

 * Palomar 200-in with CHIMERA (telcode = p200)
 * Pico dos Dias Observatory 1.6m with Ixon Camera (telcode = opd)

+If your preferred telescope+instrument is not listed here, please :ref:`contact Zach Vanderbosch<Contact>` about adding support for it in **phot2lc**.
+In this case, however, users may find it relatively easy to add support for a new instrument themselves by adding a new entry into the "teledat.py" script that is installed with **phot2lc**.